Food Bank of Northeast Georgia receives large donation of fresh eggs

 "Food Banks in Georgia continue to see unprecedented and unrelenting increases in demand for food.
 We could not respond to this increased need without generous donations from food suppliers like Cal-Maine Foods", said Danah Craft, Executive Director of the Georgia Food Bank Association.

-Since early March, demand for food at the Food Bank of Northeast Georgia has increased by approximately 40%, and Chuck Toney, Executive Director of the Food Bank of Northeast Georgia, expects that number to maintain at that level or increase.
+Since early March, demand for food at the Food Bank of Northeast Georgia has increased by approximately 40%, and Toney expects that number to maintain at that level or increase.

-“With the ending of the federal unemployment payments, we expect to see more people and more people who are new to the food bank system asking for help,” said Toney.
+“With the ending of the federal unemployment payments, we expect to see more people and more people who are new to the food bank system asking for help,” Toney said.
 “This slow-moving crisis will likely extend well into 2021.”

 (0) comments